freedomofpress/securedrop/docs/development/setup_development.rst

 * **Password:** ``WEjwn8ZyczDhQSK24YKM8C9a``
 * **TOTP secret:** ``JHCO GO7V CER3 EJ4L``

+.. tip:: We're hosting a demonstration instance of SecureDrop so that anyone can see how
-.. note:: The password and TOTP secret are the same for both accounts for convenience during development.
+    it works.
+The demo site generates Time-based One-time Password (TOTP) that you can use with the password above.
+The password and TOTP secret are the same for both accounts for convenience during development.
+To get a generated token, go to: http://demo.securedrop.club/

-To generate the six digit token you need for logging in, use the TOTP secret in combination with an authenticator application that implements `RFC 6238 <https://tools.ietf.org/html/rfc6238>`__, such as `FreeOTP <https://freeotp.github.io/>`__ (Android and iOS) or
+If you need to generate the six digit token, use the TOTP secret in combination with an authenticator application that implements `RFC 6238 <https://tools.ietf.org/html/rfc6238>`__, such as `FreeOTP <https://freeotp.github.io/>`__ (Android and iOS) or